-From student hot-spots to family-friendly nooks, if you’re trying to figure out where to invest in Melbourne we have you covered with our list.
+From student hot-spots to family-friendly nooks, if you’re trying to figure out where to invest in Melbourne in 2021 we have you covered with our list.

-Where property investors can nab a house for under $450k
+Where property investors can nab a house for around $600k

 Read more: Guide to buying a house and land package

 A burgeoning Melbourne suburb in the outer-west

 - Median house: $580,000

 Moving to Melbourne's outer west and you find ‘new’ suburbs with contemporary homes and generous block sizes where housing estates dominate.
 Tarneit, like neighbouring Hoopers Crossing, is close to Werribee and all it has to offer, with the Bay and easy enough access to the CBD.

 Median property prices range from $580,000 for houses to $455,000 for units, with houses renting for $380 per week, while units rent for $345 per week.
 Price growth over the past five years has been healthy, with houses up +7.2 per cent and units +7.6%.

 Like Tarneit, Hoppers Crossing has a lot going for it - especially for families and established mature couples who don’t need to be right on the doorstep of the CBD.
 If you do need to access the city lights it is just 23 km to the city.
 Currently, the median price for a house is $565,000, while the median price for a unit is $410,000.

 From an investment property perspective, houses in the suburb rent for $350 per week, with units returning $315 per week.
 Like neighbouring suburbs compound growth has been respectable over five years, houses advancing +7.8 per cent and units +6.4 per cenT.